-The Curriculum, and Academic Policy and Procedure (CAPP) committee has ten (10) calendar days to review the written statements and other information submitted by the student, instructor and the Department Chairperson.
+The Committee on Academic Standards has ten (10) calendar days to review the written statements and other information submitted by the student, instructor and the Department Chairperson.

 The Subcommittee will attempt to schedule a meeting among the parties within ten (10) calendar days.
 The purpose of the meeting is for the Subcommittee to provide an opportunity to informally hear both the student's and instructor's statements, and afford all parties access to any other statements or information gathered for review.